-Goal setting theory has been formally researched by psychologists since at least the 1960’s.
+Goal setting strategies have been formally researched by psychologists since at least the 1960’s.
 More than 1000 studies have confirmed that goal setting is one of the most effective techniques you can use for motivation and achievement in sports, fitness, business and personal life.
 But you have to set, think about and pursue your goals the right way.
-Want to triple your success rate?
-Read on and start applying these strategies today!
+When you do, you can literally triple your goal achievement success rate.

 Much has been said about goals already, so why keep writing more about it?
 One reason is because despite their critical importance, most people still don’t set properly written goals.